 While employee recognition can be an effective tool for motivating and engaging employees, it is important to avoid common pitfalls, such as focusing solely on top performers, failing to align the program with the organization’s values and goals, and providing rewards and recognition tools that are not meaningful or valuable to employees.

-By considering these factors, organizations can design and implement a formal recognition program that are effective, engaging, and rewarding for employees.
+By considering these factors, organizations can design and implement a formal recognition program that is effective, engaging, and rewarding for employees.